Are You Ready for the NDB Scheme?

 Better to be safe than sorry

 Preparing for the NDB scheme is closely tied to your company’s cyber security strategy.
-I think it’s fair to say that most SME’s probably don’t have a cyber security strategy; so using the NDB Scheme as a catalyst to review your IT security and create a cyber security strategy makes sense.
-With the commencement of the scheme only three months away, now is the time to start this process.
+I think it’s fair to say that most SME’s probably don’t have a cyber security strategy; so using the NDB scheme as a catalyst to review your IT security and create a cyber security strategy makes sense.
+With the commencement of the scheme imminent, now is the time to start this process.

 It is highly likely that most businesses will be attacked at some point, so it is essential to have a road map of how the organisation will respond after an incident.
 It’s important to understand who in the company has ultimate responsibility for security, including a chain of succession if key people aren’t available.
 Even if the NDB scheme doesn’t apply to you, it is good practice to follow the same guidelines and preparation.